 The Bifox Phosphate Project comprises a block of exploration licenses and the option to purchase mining rights in the Bahia Inglesa basin, near Copiapó in northern Chile.
-Bifox Limited ("Bifox") has completed agreements with the Chilean government (through the Consejo de Defensa del Estado) to settle outstanding environmental infractions and fines incurred by the vendors and lift the embargo on mining and processing (see Company news release of February 18, 2020, for details).
-Since settling environmental infractions and fines, Bifox has been working to reinstate its permits and resume operations and continues to seek financing to ramp up production and work towards listing on the Australian Stock Exchange as steady-state phosphate production and sales revenue emerge.
+Bifox Limited ("Bifox") has completed agreements with the Chilean government (through the Consejo de Defensa del Estado) to settle outstanding environmental infractions and lift the embargo on mining and processing.
+Bifox has since reinstated its permits and resumed operations and is now seeking pre-IPO financing to ramp up production and work towards listing on the Australian Stock Exchange as steady-state phosphate production and sales revenue emerge.
 Upon Bifox listing its shares, Lara is due an expense reimbursement of US\$570,000.
 Lara currently owns roughly 6% of the shares of Bifox and will receive a 2% royalty once production exceeds 20,000 per annum.